Howden Pumpkin Seeds

 Growing Tips & Planting Dimensions

-Pumpkins thrive in full sun with rich, fertile, well-drained soil.
+- Plant in full sun with rich, fertile, well-drained soil

 - Keep soil consistently moist during fruit development

-- Add compost or aged manure before planting
+- Add compost or aged manure before planting; mulch to conserve moisture

-- Switch to phosphorus and potassium-rich feeding during fruit set for larger pumpkins
+- Use balanced fertilizer early; switch to phosphorus and potassium-rich feeding during fruit set

 Good Companion Plants & Mutual Benefits